 Finally, pick up some fudge at the shop on Kings Parade for the way home, you can’t miss the place with staff giving out samples throughout the day and showing you the process of turning sugar to delicious fudge inside.

-What is the biggest tourist trap of Cambridge?
+What is the biggest tourist trap in Cambridge?

 The tour guides!
 And especially having someone punting for you while giving you a so-called history lesson of the city.